 According to the U.S. Department of Health and Human Services, more than 70 percent of Americans over the age of 65 will need some type of long term care assistance at some point in their lives.
 Forty percent of Americans who reach 65 will likely enter a nursing home facility.
 And this is just is one type of long-term care (there are others).
 For 20 percent of these elderly Americans, the average stay in a nursing home typically lasts for five years.
 While most Americans think long-term care is something that others will need (and not them), these grim statistics clearly say otherwise.

-No reader is ever advised to purposely attempt to defraud Medicaid by hiding assets from nursing home costs through illegal means.
+Nobody is ever advised to purposely attempt to defraud Medicaid by hiding assets from nursing home costs through illegal means.
 However, protecting your assets from Medicaid through trusts is a perfectly legal and, in fact, a financially shrewd maneuver.

 Purchasing long-term care insurance several years before you may realistically expect to benefit from it is an extremely expensive way to protect your assets from a Medicaid spend down.
 Long-term care insurance is often extremely costly.
 The industry also offers wealth-sapping hybrid options that combine a life insurance policy with long-term care benefits.
 If you end up needing long-term care, you can draw down the death benefits.
 Then use them to pay for nursing home costs or extended home care assistance.
 If you don’t end up needing long-term care, your heirs receive death benefits when you die.
 This is just as it is with a regular life insurance policy.